A Chicago club crawl with a bus-driving bluesman

-Story by Marnie Hunter, video by Channon Hodge and Robert Sevilla, CNN • Published 20th July 2017
+Story by Marnie Hunter, video by Channon Hodge and Robert Sevilla, CNN • Updated 20th July 2017

 Chicago (CNN) — Toronzo Cannon has more energy before 5 a.m. than some people can muster all day.